syncfusion-content/maui-docs/MAUI/Slider/selection.md

 documentation: ug
 ---

-# Customization options on value selection in .NET MAUI Slider (SfSlider)
+# Value selection in .NET MAUI Slider (SfSlider)

-This section helps to learn about customization options available to configure the selection value in slider.
+This section helps to learn about customization options available to configure the value selection in the Slider.

 ## Default

-By default, the thumb gets moved on continuous manner in the slider.
+By default, the thumb gets moved on continuous manner in the Slider.

 {% tabs %}